 - Place the mango plant under grow lights during the winter to encourage fruiting.

-Similar to growing an avocado tree from seed, growing a mango from seed is an unpredictable, but interesting, experiment.
-For best results, plant the mango in a large container and keep the soil moist.
-Try to simulate the plant’s native environment, which is warm and humid, and be patient.
+Similar to growing an avocado tree from avocado seeds, growing an indoor mango tree from seed is an unpredictable, but interesting, experiment.
+For best results, plant the mango in a large pot and keep the soil moist.
+Try to simulate the plant’s growth try to simulate its native tropical climate with high temperatures and humid conditions and above all, be patient.
 Mangoes take several years to develop and may never produce fruit.

 CC flickr photo courtesy of Flouride’s Memories